 On-road mobile source emissions make up a large portion of the District's inventory as tens of thousands of cars and trucks are driven on the roadways every day.
 As each vehicle travels a different distance, the main trend to look at is the total amount of daily vehicle miles travelled (VMT) within the District.
 The total amount of daily VMT between 1990 and 2014 is shown in Figure 5-1.
 This data was compared against the population within the County.
-Although the relative amounts have varied over the period, the daily VMT growth for the entire period is fairly comparable to population growth (17.8% for VMT, 17.3% for population).
+Although the relative amounts have varied over the period, the daily VMT growth for the entire period is fairly comparable to population growth (17.8% for VMT, 18.7% for population).

 FIGURE 5-1: POPULATION AND DAILY VMT TRENDS SANTA BARBARA COUNTY, 1990-2014 growth rate from 1990 to 1999 was 1.31 percent.
 The annual average population growth rate over this same period was 0.63 The ten-year growth rate percent - below the comparable average annual rate of VMT growth.
-The trend over the last ten years has been a further decline in the VMT growth rate.
 For the period 2000 to 2010, the average annual VMT growth rate was 0.33 percent, compared to an average annual population growth rate for this same time period of 0.69 percent - higher than the comparable average annual rate of VMT growth.

-State law requires areas classified as having a "moderate" nonattainment classification for the state ozone standard, such as Santa Barbara County, to substantially reduce the rate of increase in passenger vehicle trips and VMT.
+State law requires areas classified as having a "moderate" nonattainment classification for the state ozone standard, such as Santa Barbara County, to substantially reduce the rate of increase in passenger vehicle trips and VMT.23 ratios over the last three decades indicate that the VMT growth rate has decreased relative to the population growth rate.

 Figure 5-2 shows annual growth rates for daily VMT and population for Santa Barbara County for the 14-year period between 2001 and 2014.
 Table 5-1 shows average annual growth rates for population and VMT over the last three decades (1990-2010).
-As shown, the average annual VMT ratios over the last three decades indicate that the VMT growth rate has decreased relative to the population growth rate.
+As shown, the average annual VMT

-&lt;sup>21 California Health & Safety Code §40918(a)(3).
+23 California Health & Safety Code §40918(a)(3).
 VMT is considered a surrogate for vehicle trips for state performance standard monitoring.